Libertarian Party (United States): Fiscal policies

-The Libertarian Party opposes all government intervention and regulation on wages, prices, rents, profits, production and interest rates and advocates the repeal of all laws banning or restricting the advertising of prices, products, or services.
+The Libertarian Party opposes all government intervention and regulation on wages, prices, rents, profits, production and interest rates.
+Further, the party advocates the repeal of all laws banning or restricting the advertising of prices, products, or services.
 The party's recent platform calls for the repeal of the income tax, the abolition of the Internal Revenue Service and all federal programs and services, such as the Federal Reserve System.
 The party supports the passage of a Balanced Budget Amendment to the Constitution which they believe will significantly lower the national debt, provided that the budget is balanced preferably by cutting expenditures and not by raising taxes.
 Libertarians favor free-market banking, with unrestricted competition among banks and depository institutions of all types.
 The party also wants a halt to inflationary monetary policies and legal tender laws.
 While the party defends the right of individuals to form corporations, cooperatives and other types of companies, it opposes government subsidies to business, labor, or any other special interest.

 Healthcare

 The Libertarian Party favors a free market health care system without government oversight, approval, regulation, or licensing.
-The party states that it "recognizes the freedom of individuals to determine the level of health insurance they want, the level of health care they want, the care providers they want, the medicines and treatments they will use and all other aspects of their medical care, including end-of-life decisions".
-They support the repeal of all social insurance policies such as Medicare and Medicaid and favor "consumer-driven health care".
-The Libertarian Party has been advocating for Americans' ability to purchase health insurance across state lines and medicine across international borders.
+The party states that it "recognizes the freedom of individuals to determine the level of health insurance they want, the level of health care they want, the care providers they want, the medicines and treatments they will use and all other aspects of their medical care, including end-of-life decisions."
+They support the repeal of all social insurance policies such as Medicare and Medicaid and favor "consumer-driven health care" The Libertarian Party has been advocating for Americans' ability to purchase health insurance across state lines and medicine across international borders.

 Immigration and trade agreements

 The Libertarian Party consistently lobbies for the removal of governmental impediments to free trade.
-This is because their platform states that "political freedom and escape from tyranny demand that individuals not be unreasonably constrained by government in the crossing of political boundaries".
+This is because their platform states that "political freedom and escape from tyranny demand that individuals not be unreasonably constrained by government in the crossing of political boundaries."
 To promote economic freedom, they demand the unrestricted movement of humans as well as financial capital across national borders.
-However, the party encourages blocking immigration of those with violent backgrounds or violent intent.
+The party encourages blocking immigration of those with violent backgrounds or violent intents.